st-korn/urbanmegaphone/README.md

 # Urban megaphone
-3D-modeling of sound wave coverage among urban houses
+3D-modeling of sound wave coverage among urban buildings and streets

 ![Loudspeakers of a city warning system on the roof of a house](/images/photo.jpg)\
 <sub><sup>Photo by Petr Kovalev, TASS</sup></sub>